No COVID-19 deaths reported in Wisconsin

-The seven-day average of COVID-19 deaths in Wisconsin is down to 1 per day, according to the latest numbers from the Wisconsin Department of Health Services.
+The seven-day average of COVID-19 deaths in Wisconsin is down to zero per day, according to the latest numbers from the Wisconsin Department of Health Services.

 Deaths for each day are reported by DHS here.

-There were been 44 positive COVID-19 tests yesterday in Wisconsin and 5,221 negative results.
-The reported seven-day of positive by testing is 1.0 percent.
+There were been six positive COVID-19 tests yesterday in Wisconsin and 2,920 negative results.
+The reported seven-day of positive by testing is 1.1 percent.

 (CLICK HERE FOR THE FULL DHS DASHBOARD)